 At insuremyvan.ie we can do more for you than solely supply your van cover at the best price.
 We can also provide you with the additional insurance cover that you might require for yourself or your business.
 This includes employer’s liability insurance.

-What is the difference between public liability insurance and employer’s liability insurance?
+What is the difference between public liability and employer’s liability?

 Oftentimes, some confusion exists between these two specific types of cover.
-The difference between public liability insurance and employer’s liability insurance essentially relates to who is actually bringing a claim against you.
+The difference between public liability and employer’s liability essentially relates to who is actually bringing a claim against you.

 Public liability insurance covers you against legal liability for accidental injury to another person (other than employees for example, a client) or damage to another’s person’s property.

 Employers liability insurance covers legal liability for accidental injury or disease that is sustained by your employee in the course of their duties.

 No employer’s liability insurance is not compulsory in Ireland like it is for example, in the United Kingdom.
 However, this does not eradicate the gross importance of this cover for anyone who hires employees within their company in Ireland.